artze/code_journal/journal/posts/Errors_in_Bash.md

 ### `set -u`

-This causes the Bash script to treat unset variables as an error *and* exit immediately.
+This causes the shell script to treat unset variables as an error *and* exit immediately.
 See cases below:

 ```bash
 main () {